cwcowell/instakarma/test_plans/demo.md

 And then everything goes back to normal...

-    @anant++
+    @melissa++

 If you forget how to use instakarma, it's easy to get help.

     /instakarma help

-There are also some administration tools for doing things like backing up the instakarma database or exporting karma to other formats, but those are only interesting to the instakarma administrator, so I won't bother showing them here.
+There are also some administration tools for doing things like backing up the instakarma database, but those are only interesting to IT folks, so I won't bother showing them here.

 ---